Skip to content

 2. Deploy to collections.

-For Microsoft Deployment Toolkit (MDT):
+For Microsoft Deployment Toolkit:

 1. Add the installer to your Applications.